huyquangtruong05/Autonomous-Analyst-Agent/README.md

 - Generate a token via the auth module
 - Call the /api/v1/chat endpoint
 - Interact with the multi-agent system

-- You can open the .html file using the Live Server in Visual Studio Code to test the frontend connection to the backend (fetched APIs already).
+### 🖥️ Step 6: Launch the User Interface
+To interact with the agent via the web interface:

+1. Open the src/frontend/ folder in Visual Studio Code.
+2. Right-click on index.html and select "Open with Live Server".
+3. The UI will launch in your browser, automatically fetching data from the running FastAPI backend.